sharnikha/saravanan-portfolio/final_project_sharnikha.md

 ## Outline

 My final project focuses on the lack of equity for Black mothers in the healthcare system, particulary gynecology where maternal mortality rates are on the rise.
-I analyzed the maternal mortality rate by race, states, prenatal care, and included information on the number of medical residents who applied for gynecology by race to observe how the different factors play a role in the increasing inequality and deaths.
+I analyzed the maternal mortality rate by race, states, prenatal care, and included information on the number of medical residents who applied for gynecology by race to observe how the different factors play a role in the increasing inequality and deaths so future steps can be suggested accordingly.

 The storyline for the project is planned as:
 1. Brief historical context on black maternal health from slavery to now